Fernando de los Ríos: Exile (1939–1949)

 After the civil war de los Ríos left the Spanish embassy on 31 March 1939 to accept the offer of a professorship from Alvin Saunders Johnson, rector of the New School for Social Research in New York City.

 De los Ríos took his family to New York, including his mother Fernanda Urruti.

 His wife, Gloria Giner de los Ríos, gave classes in Spanish language and style at Columbia University and published texts on Spanish culture and civilization.

-When the first government of the Republic in exile was formed in August 1945 its president, José Giral, appointed de los Ríos Minister of State.
+When the first Republican government-in-exile was formed in August 1945 its president, José Giral, appointed de los Ríos Minister of State.

 He resigned from this position in March 1946, since he refused to be part of a government that included the Communist Party of Spain.

 He became official observer of the Republican government in exile before the United Nations.

 Fernando de los Ríos died on 31 May 1949 in New York City.

 His remains were returned to Spain on 28 June 1980 and rest in the Cementerio de la Almudena in Madrid.